 One tool for those earning more than £140,000 to utilise is the carried forward pension allowance to take their effective income below the £100,000 threshold.
 Essentially, savers can access any unused pension allowance from the previous three tax years.
 This unused allowance is added onto the current tax year’s, opening up opportunities for large deposits.
 Read our blog on carried forward pension allowances here.

-Calculating the best way to allocate your funds can be a time-consuming and confusing task.
-If you want to talk through your situation, get in touch with the Moneyfarm team.
+Calculating the best way to allocate your funds can be a time-consuming and confusing task but here you can find a pension calculator to help you.
+However, if you want to talk through your situation, get in touch with the Moneyfarm team.